 [T]he state of grace is absolutely necessary at the moment of death.
 Without it salvation and supernatural happiness — the beatific vision of God — are impossible.
 An act of love is sufficient for the adult to obtain sanctifying grace and to supply the lack of baptism; to the still unborn or newly born this way is not open.

 Three years later, in 1954, an American Jesuit, William Van Roo, wrote an exhaustive survey of the recent theological literature on the subject.
 He was by no means ill-disposed to theological efforts to find a way into heaven for these infants; he considered the arguments generously – ones that rested on the faith of the parents or on the faith of the Church, or ones which viewed death in infancy as a kind of baptism of blood, or others which proposed that these infants could harbour an unconscious desire for the sacrament.
 And so on.
 There were an impressive number of efforts to circumvent what was clearly the common teaching of the Church and the sensus Ecclesiae.
-Van Roo, however, in his careful and temperate way, judges that none of them succeeded in explaining how the salvation of unbaptised infants could make theological sense.
+Van Roo, however, in his careful and temperate way, judged that none of them succeeded in explaining how the salvation of unbaptised infants could make theological sense.
 “The nub of the whole question,” he wrote, “is the impossibility of baptism in voto.”
 Infants couldn’t desire baptism, so – if the common teaching of the Church on the necessity of baptism meant anything – either they actually received the sacrament or they didn’t enter the kingdom of heaven.
 There were theologians, of course, who suggested that there were hidden ways in which these infants actually did receive the sacrament, but Van Roo’s bottom line seemed clear and coherent to practically everyone.

 It makes good sense, then, given the duration and the depth of the traditional understanding, that it would be seen as an irreformable teaching of the Church.
 In the lead-up to the Second Vatican Council it was taken to be a clear instance of the ‘ordinary universal magisterium’ at work.
 That is, by the constant and widespread consensus of the whole Church there was simply no way anyone could enter heaven without the regeneration of baptism, in re or in voto.
 And that meant infants too.
 One of the preparatory documents for Vatican II even proposed that the council would declare this definitively.
 If this doctrine couldn’t be placed beyond all doubt, what doctrine could?